 Gift aid has always been a way for individuals to make donations to the charity of their choice and for the charity to benefit where gift aid has been claimed.
-Following the changes to the taxation of dividend and interest income which were introduced with effect from 6 April 2016, this is likely to have an effect on gift aid donations going forward.

 By claiming gift aid the charity receives an additional payment from HM Revenue & Customs.
 For the individual, when they claim gift aid they must be a UK taxpayer and must have paid sufficient tax to cover the gift aid payment.
-When making a charitable donation it is treated to come out of net income and is grossed up.
+When making a charitable donation it is treated as coming out of net income and is grossed up.
 For example, for a net donation of £100, the tax is £25, giving a gross donation of £125.
 It is the charity who claims the £25 from HM Revenue & Customs and the individual is able to receive income tax relief of £25 through their self-assessment tax return or PAYE tax code if they are a higher rate or additional rate taxpayer.

-If the amount of relief claimed is more than the tax liability, then the taxpayer will need to pay the difference to HM Revenue & Customs.
+If the amount of relief claimed is more than their tax liability, then the taxpayer will need to pay the difference to HM Revenue & Customs.
 This can impact non-resident individuals who make donations and claim gift aid, but do not have any UK taxable income.

-During the 2019/20 tax year, Mr Seagull has income from a pension of £12,500, dividend income of £2,000 and interest of £1,000.
+During the 2022/23 tax year, Mr Seagull has income from a pension of £12,500, dividend income of £2,000 and interest of £1,000.
 He makes a net charitable donation of £100 and claims gift aid.

-As his total income of £15,500 is covered by the personal allowance for the year of £12,500, the dividend exemption of £2,000 and the personal savings allowance of £1,000, there is no income tax payable.
+As his total income of £15,500 is covered by the personal allowance for the year of £12,570, the dividend exemption of £2,000 and the personal savings allowance of £1,000, there is no income tax payable.
 Therefore, Mr Seagull will have an income tax liability of £25 (£100 x 20/80) to pay to HM Revenue & Customs as a result of claiming gift aid on his charitable donation.

 If Mr Seagull does not want to end up with a tax bill, he should contact the charity to cancel the gift aid declaration, meaning that the charity will not be able to claim the tax credit from HM Revenue & Customs.
 He can still make charitable donations, but he should not claim gift aid as there will be no tax advantage in doing this.